PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     {Anatomical symmetry across the "midline," or whatever terminology}

     -->    Terminology: Line of bi-lateral symmetry (from Battison), or plane of horizontal symmetry, or plane of bisection, or other.
-Specifically the **mid-sagittal** plane.
+Specifically the **mid-sagittal** plane, rather than any given sagittal plane. (i.e. symmetry in terms of actual physical symmetry)

-    {Why the discrepancy?
-Difficulties in articulation mechanisms}
+    {Why the discrepancy? --> Difficulties in articulation mechanisms, anatomical limitations AND strengths}

-    --> Comment on low instances of simultaneous movement along sufficiently different axes and/or planes for each hand.
-Link this to difficulties wrapping our heads around complex combinations of movement in the mid-sagittal plane.
+    -->    Comment on low instances of simultaneous movement along sufficiently different axes and/or planes for each hand, and link this to difficulties wrapping our heads around complex combinations of movement in the mid-sagittal plane (the only one that does not involve the horizontal axis).
 Like trying to pat your head and rub your stomach, it takes more concentration and effort than moving in what we can easily conceptualize as the 'same' direction, with all of the baggage that that generalization comes along with.
-(Also link this to our broad categories in sign type for moving 'similarly vs. 'differently' and how restricted the 'simultaneous except location/orientation' options usually are.)
+(Also link this to our broad categories in sign type for moving 'similarly' vs. 'differently' and how the 'simultaneous except handshape/location/orientation' options are more likely to apply with only minimal/predictable differences, e.g. simple alternation.)